Thursday, July 10, 2025

 Speaking at Abu Dhabi Infrastructure Summit

 Delighted to announce that yours truly will be speaking and moderating panels at the Abu Dhabi Infrastructure Summit.
-The theme for the event - due to be held in Abu Dhabi, UAE from June 17 to 18, 2025 - is "designing tomorrow's way of life."
+The theme for the event - due to be held in Abu Dhabi, UAE from June 17 to 18, 2025 - is "Future cities: Rethinking infrastructure for better lifestyles."
 Explore the event's wide-ranging agenda here.

 ADIS' inaugural edition combines a conference and exhibition featuring keynotes, panels, and round tables with global senior leaders from the infrastructure and construction sector.